munkca/zmk-config-HD-Tern_ble/README.md

 # [**Hands Down**](http://handsdownlayout.com) on Tern
 Based on Moutis's adapted ZMK take on [**Hands Down**](http://handsdownlayout.com) on small portable boards.
 Thanks!

-Thanks also to Jorge Villalobos, who has a great keymap-drawer configuration, which helped me to clean mine up.
-See: https://github.com/minusfive/knucklehead
+Thanks also to Jorge Villalobos, who has a great keymap-drawer [**configuration**](https://github.com/minusfive/knucklehead), which helped me to clean mine up.

-And thanks to Cem Aksoylar for his amazing keymap-drawer!
-What a labour-saver. https://github.com/caksoylar/keymap-drawer
+And thanks to Cem Aksoylar for his amazing [**keymap-drawer!**](https://github.com/caksoylar/keymap-drawer) What a labour-saver!

 **Warning:** This repository is quite messy, as I copied much over, tried to simplify things down to make it more understandable（I'm very new to ZMK), and stopped cleaning up partway.
 I have only remapped the vf keymap and required extra files for 30 keys.
 The rest still are set up for 34.